 FKTsFemale supported: Marina Striker 12:44:17 Tulameen to Peers Creek (race route).

-Katie Mills and Hilary Spires 11:35 Peers Creek to Tulameen (opposite to race route).
+Katie Mills and Hilary Spires 11:35 Peers Creek to Tulameen (opposite direction to race route).

 2017 inaugural results are here: 50 mile and 19 mile.